CORRECTED (OFFICIAL)-Rugby-Tiesi to captain Pumas for first time against Georgia

-BUENOS AIRES Centre Gonzalo Tiesi will captain Argentina for the first time in a one-off test match against Georgia in San Juan on Saturday.
+BUENOS AIRES, June 20 Centre Gonzalo Tiesi will captain Argentina for the first time in a one-off test match against Georgia in San Juan on Saturday.

 The 28-year-old London Welsh player replaces Felipe Contepomi, who is not included in coach Santiago Phelan's second-string squad after the Pumas' 2-0 defeat in their series against England.